LaganYT/Aleks-Helper/README.md

 # InterALEKS

-A Chrome extension that enables the Enter key for answer submission on ALEKS (Assessment and Learning in Knowledge Spaces).
+InterALEKS, formerly known as ALEKS Helper is a Chrome extension that enables the Enter key for answer submission on ALEKS (Assessment and Learning in Knowledge Spaces).

 ## 📖 Overview